Posted by Stony Brook Surgery on March 25, 2015

 Since thyroid cancers are highly curable, it is extremely important for the patient to undergo proper treatment and close follow-up.
 The initial treatment for most thyroid cancers is removal of the thyroid gland, and sometimes removal of lymph nodes which may contain metastatic cancer.

-In the hands of a highly-skilled, experienced surgeon, the procedure can be accomplished with a low risk of complications and a short, overnight hospital stay.
+In the hands of a highly-skilled, experienced surgeon, the procedure can usually be done on an outpatient basis and with a low risk of complications.
 Depending on the type of cancer, some patients may require treatment with radioactive iodine after surgery.

 Our thyroid specialists, Mark F. Marzouk, MD, Elliot Regenbogen, MD, and Ghassan J. Samara, MD, perform minimally invasive thyroid surgery in selected patients.
 This leading-edge approach to thyroidectomy offers these patients attractive benefits, including less postoperative pain, faster recovery, and a smaller scar, thus better cosmetic results.